Public Health Advisories for Kansas Lakes Due to Blue-Green Algae

 Watch

-- Milford Lake Zone A, Dickinson & Geary Counties (Added June 8)
+- Milford Lake Zone A, Dickinson & Geary Counties (Lifted June 15)

 The state of Kansas recognizes three advisory levels: